scpondo/hello-world/README.md

 First repository

-Just started working with GitHub and am hoping to utilize it as efficiently as possible.
+Just started working with GitHub and am hoping to utilize it as efficiently as possible for project development.